chriswill88/Ticket-Maker/README.md

 Personalizes the ticket you create to the issue.

-This program can deal with many issues!
+This program can deal with many issues:

+Driver Reimbursment, Bug report, Driver Block, Order, Store, and more!

 ![issues](photos/issues.png)
 ![questions1](photos/questions1.png)